jezhumble/cdsite/_pages/foundations/test-automation.md

 *Does continuous delivery mean firing all our manual testers?*

-No. Manual testers have a unique perspective on the system&mdash;they understand how users interact with it.
+No. Manual testers have a unique perspective on the system---they understand how users interact with it.
 I recommend having manual testers pair alongside developers (in person) to help them create and evolve the suites of automated tests.
 This way, developers get to understand the testers' perspective, and testers can start to learn test automation.
 Manual testers should also be performing _exploratory testing_ as part of their work.
-Certainly, manual testers will have to learn new skills&mdash;but that is true of anybody working in our industry.
+Certainly, manual testers will have to learn new skills---but that is true of anybody working in our industry.

 *Should we be automating all of our tests?*